digitalocean/logmatcher/README.md

 ## Severity Matcher

-The **Severity** matcher is very similar to the Facility matcher, with the added difference to compare with the equivalence or less or greater than operators.
+The **Severity** matcher is very similar to the Facility matcher, with the added ability to compare using the equals, less than, or greater than operators.

 ### Golang